 app.run(host='0.0.0.0', port=8080, debug=True)

-Listing 13-2.
-The "Hello World!" script in Python using Flask

-When you start now the daemon from the command line, it will tell us that it is running, and show any incoming calls on the command line.
+When you start the daemon from the command line, it will tell us that it is running, and show any incoming calls on the command line.
 This is what we get when we start it the first time.
 You will notice that the browser is trying to also get the favicon.ico file, a file that we do not have, because the daemon that we build in this example is not configured to serve static files directly.
-The favicon.ico is the image that can customize how your website icon shows up to the left of the URL in the browser, and it will only show up once, then the browser will cache the state and will not try to fetch it again.
+The favicon.ico is the image that can customize how your website icon shows up to the left of the URL in the browser, and it will only show up once, then the browser will cache the state and will not try to fetch it again(Listing 13-3).

 Listing 13-3.
 Running our first Flask program